 It was my goal for 2014 to shed light on some of the mysteries of aviation and aerospace and give FlightChic readers a peek at what goes on behind the scenes.
 I hope I’ve succeeded, at least partly, but I know I can do more.

 My theme for this year’s flight is Open Skies.
 In part, that reflects my wish to continue making the industry more accessible, opening up a greater dialogue on the key issues of aviation and aerospace.
-This dialogue is enhanced by your participation, so please do feel free to comment and reach-out.
+Your participation enhances this dialogue, so please feel free to comment and reach out.

 But that’s not why I picked Open Skies to mark 2015.
-In 2015, the skies are open to change, and changes expected in 2015 will define the coming decade in aviation.
+In 2015, the skies were open to change, and changes expected in 2015 will define the coming decade in aviation.

 There is unprecedented global expansion by certain airlines, not just in the Low-Cost Sector.
-There is also increasing industry consolidation affecting infrastructure in ways which could prove problematic in coming years.
-The demand for aircraft has been high because of the greater fuel efficiency of new aircraft models, and that has led to an unprecedented boom in the aircraft interiors market, but dropping oil prices, if they remain low, could affect that demand.
+Industry consolidation also affects infrastructure in ways that could prove problematic in the coming years.
+The demand for aircraft has been high because of the greater fuel efficiency of new aircraft models, leading to an unprecedented boom in the aircraft interiors market.
+However, dropping oil prices could affect that demand if they remain low.

-Technological improvements and improvements to aviation’s infrastructure promise to revolutionise our airport and in-flight experience.
+Technological improvements to aviation infrastructure promise to revolutionize our airport and in-flight experience.
 I saw a lot of 2020 deadlines last year.
 That’s only five years away–practically next week in the aviation timeline.
 We should see some strong progress in 2015, or we’ll have to expect that 2020 deadline to be pushed out.